York Arms

-The York Arms is an historic building in the English city of York, North Yorkshire.
-It was designed by James Pigott Pritchett.
-Part of a seven-unit row (24–36 High Petergate) that is a Grade II listed structure dating to 1838, it faces south at 26 High Petergate.
-These units are sandwiched between early-18th-century properties.
-The rear of the properties to the north, on Precentor's Court, are also part of the listing.
-They were originally residences for canons of the adjacent York Minster.
+The York Arms is a historic building on High Petergate in the city of York, England.
+Designed by James Pigott Pritchett, it forms part of a seven-unit terrace at 24–36 High Petergate, a Grade II listed range dating from 1838 which faces south at No. 26 and is set between early-18th-century properties.
+The rear elevations on Precentor's Court are included within the same listing and were originally built as residences for canons of the adjacent York Minster.

-High Petergate elevation
+The York Arms occupied No. 26 until its closure in the summer of 2019, after which it became involved in a High Court legal action.
+On the northern side of the range, at 1 Precentor's Court, the lodging‑house keeper John Knowles was recorded as living in 1872.

-The southern side, on High Petergate, is a seven-unit terrace.
-The York Arms occupied number 26.
-It closed in the summer of 2019 and became involved in a High Court legal action.
+Architecture